An early work-in-progress dedicated to helping,

 Pete would phone me every couple of weeks, and we’d talk about music for a good hour.

-Two days after the funeral, Cimino—never a fast thinker— had experienced an epiphany.
-A long-harboured notion of ordering some of his previous 17-year’s climate-action writing into online-book form had suddenly assumed a semi-coherent structure.
-A speculative novel, Cimino had judged, would be liberating and his best shot at helping to provoking the Climate Polycrisis Megamobilisation.
-It would be dedicated to Skerman, whose limitless charisma and ability seemed have imbued and improved all those fortunate to consider him a close friend.
-A month of manic writing had ensued, only to be overwhelmed by two tumultuous years, and a different moonshot.
-Then, with the—probably, final—poignant visit of his long-since Californian, little big-sister, the Skerman commemoration could be deferred no longer.
+In that moment, the room is achingly bereft.
+Pete Skerman’s death two years ago had knocked the stuffing out of each of them.
+At Skerman’s send-off, they’d vowed to confound geography and catch up again in Hamilton “sooner than later”— facilitated by the fixed-wing connection Kūiti expatriate Russell Young maintains with his home in Blenheim, and a serviceable car kept at the aerodrome of his birthplace.
+Forty-eight hours after the funeral, Cimino—never a fast thinker— had experienced an epiphany.
+A long-harboured notion of ordering some of his previous 17-year’s Great Mobilisation writing into online-book format had suddenly assumed a semi-coherent structure.
+A speculative novel, Cimino had judged, would be liberating and his preposterous best shot at helping—impossibly circuitously—provoke the Climate Polycrisis Megamobilisation.
+It would be dedicated to “Sku”, whose limitless charisma, ability, and humour had imbued and improved the lives of legions lucky enough to claim him as a close friend.
+A month of manic writing ensued, only to be overwhelmed by two tumultuous years, and a different moonshot.
+Then, with the—probably, final—poignant visit of his long-since Californian, little big-sister, the Skerman dedication could be deferred no longer.

-One heartwarming hour later, Cimino farewells Hutchins:
+One heartwarming hour later, Cimino farewells Hutch with:

 Light the fuse, step back!

-Return to top of page | Contents | End notes
+Return to top of page | Endnotes

-Disclosure The author of this novel modello is the secretary of both Mahurangi Action Incorporated and the Mahurangi Coastal Path Trust.
+Disclosure The author of this novel modello is no longer the secretary of Mahurangi Action Incorporated or the Mahurangi Coastal Path Trust.
 The content published here, however, is that of the editorially independent, independently funded Mahurangi Magazine.

-Copyright ©2024 Mahurangi Magazine.
+Copyright ©2025 Mahurangi Magazine.

 All rights reserved.